 - Our office will contact you beforehand to ask you some questions.
 You'll be asked those same questions again when you are in the office.

-- We have hand sanitizer that we will ask you to use when you enter the office.
+- We have hand sanitizer available to use when you enter the office.

 - No one can accompany you to your appointment other than guardians of minor children.

 - You will see the waiting room will no longer offer magazines or children's toys, since those items cannot be disinfected.

 - Appointments will be managed to allow for social distancing between patients.
 This might mean that you are offered fewer options for scheduling your appointment.

 We look forward to seeing you again and want to take every step to keep you, and every patient, safe in our practice.